About

 My scientific background is in the physics of complex systems.
 I hold BSc and MSc degrees in physics by the National Autonomous University of Mexico (UNAM), and a PhD in bioinformatics by the Free University of Berlin (FU) and the Max Planck Research School in Computational Biology and Scientific Computing (IMPRS-CBSC).
 Throughout my career, I have gathered extensive interdisciplinary experience on climate science, human health and financial modelling working at various high-level academic institutions and non-governmental organizations.

-At UNAM, I collaborated with biologists and physicists from the Institute of Ecology, the Physics Institute and the Center for Complexity Sciences (C3) to develop a boolean model simulating cell differentiation in Arabidopsis thaliana roots.
-At FU, I developed algorithms using complex networks and computational topology to successfully identify and predict transitions in multidimensional dynamical systems.
-At the Department of Education and Psychology of FU, I worked alongside psychologists and bioinformaticians in the analysis and prediction of psycho-pathological trajectories in depression using machine learning algorithms.
-As project manager at OpenOil UG, I contributed to the development of a global practitioner network that produced cashflow models and impactful reports for 12 oil & mining extractive projects of public interest.
+My first work experience as an academic was at the Department of Education and Psychology of FU, where I worked alongside psychologists and bioinformaticians in the analysis and prediction of psycho-pathological trajectories in depression using machine learning algorithms.
+Later, as project manager at OpenOil UG, I contributed to the development of a global practitioner network that produced cashflow models and impactful reports for 12 oil & mining extractive projects of public interest.

 Alongside my academic career, I’ve advocated for environmental and human rights protection, with a focus on climate justice.
 Since 2012, I am part of México vía Berlín e.V.
 (MvB), and since 2022 I am Director of the Board.
 At MvB I have investigated the impacts of infrastructure mega-projects, trade agreements, regulatory mechanisms and governmental policies in Mexico and Germany, fostering collaboration among organizations and policymakers in both countries to address human rights and environmental challenges.
 Currently, I represent MvB at the German Coordination for Human Rights in Mexico (DMRKM e.V.), where we advocate for human rights and environmental protection in Mexico before German and European parliamentarians.